-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker. (interpretation ends) As I had stated earlier, the new pension system underwent on a couple of public engagements, and under those engagements, there were three different feedback requests, and one was online requests, and public engagement also was done, public forum, and the third one was meeting and engaging with stakeholders.
+(interpretation): Thank you, Mr. Speaker. (interpretation ends) As I had stated earlier, the new pension system underwent a couple of public engagements.
+Under those engagements, there were three different feedback requests, and one was online requests, public engagement also was done, a public forum, and the third one was meeting and engaging with stakeholders.

-So from that, we did get some feedback from northern territories, federations, not so much in detail, but they participated in the public engagement forum, but also were unsure because of COVID at this time, whether they had responded online because those online surveys are confidential.

-So I'm not sure if they did respond on that one, but they were part of it as well. (interpretation) Thank you, Mr. Speaker.
+From that, we did get some feedback from the northern territories federation, not so much in detail.
+They participated in the public engagement forum, but also were unsure because of COVID at the time whether they had responded online because those online surveys are confidential.
+I'm not sure if they did respond on that one, but they were a part of it as well. (interpretation) Thank you, Mr. Speaker.